knative/docs/docs/getting-started/first-service.md

-# Creating your first Knative Service
+# Deploying your first Knative Service

 !!! tip
     Hit ++"n"++ / ++"."++ on your keyboard to move forward in the tutorial.
 Use ++"p"++ / ++","++ to go back at any time.